 A Night At The Opera (1935) Director: Sam Wood

 ‘A Night At The Opera’ is the first Marx Brothers film with MGM, after their departure from Paramount.
 After a long string of screenwriters and much back room editing, the film was completed and became a success.
 This was Groucho’s favorite Marx brothers film.

 Otis B. Driftwood is the business manager for a wealthy dowager who is dissatisfied with his work.
 He proposes that she become a patron of the opera.
-Meanwhile the lead singer at the opera falls for a charming young man who is a singer, but not for the opera.
-A love triangle ensues when the lead male singer at the opera falls for her and they go to New York to be a part of the opera.
+Meanwhile a lead opera singer falls for a charming young man who is also singer, but not for the opera.
+A love triangle ensues when the lead male singer at the opera also falls for the same woman, and they travel to New York to be a part of the opera.
 Driftwood comes along aboard the ship while he finds that the remaining Marx brothers and the lead singer’s lover have become stowaways in his luggage.
-They wind up ruining the opera in a hilarious series of skits.
+The group winds up ruining the opera in a hilarious series of satirical skits.

 Director, Sam Wood, reportedly a prude, once tried to get Groucho to read the lines the way preferred and when he finally did, Wood said “I guess you can’t just make an actor out of clay.”
 Instantly Groucho responded, “Nor a director out of wood.”
 During the film, Wood had developed an ulcer so he had a glass of milk each morning, and Groucho arranged for it to be delivered in a baby bottle, a joke Wood never got.
 Wood also instilled a $50 fine for being late to the set, Groucho was the first to receive it as the other brothers nailed his garage closed.
 It became a game for the brothers, so Wood abandoned the idea.